 What is Inheritance Tax?

 Inheritance Tax is an amount of money that’s paid to the government after you die, depending on how much your estate is worth.
-To give you a quick overview why not take a look at this little film:

 What counts as ‘my estate’?

 Everything you own – property, shares in businesses perhaps, savings, investments, equities, jewellery, your house, your car, your furniture – less anything you owe, makes up your estate.

 This is why estate planning is so important, as is making a will.
 Unless you make a will, the law dictates who owns what when you die and, as a result, what has to happen to that property.

 How do I know how much my estate is worth?